 Learn about the Charter

 The Charter of Rights and Freedoms (the Charter) protects basic rights and freedoms that are essential to keeping Canada a free and democratic society.
-It ensures that the government, or anyone acting on its behalf, doesn’t take away or interfere with these rights or freedoms unreasonably.
-It is a powerful force for progress, protection, compassion and fairness with the power to influence our society by interpreting laws and policies.
+It is a powerful force for progress, protection, and fairness with the power to influence our society by interpreting laws and policies.
+The Charter ensures that the government, or anyone acting on its behalf, doesn’t take away or interfere with these rights or freedoms in an unreasonable way.

 Shareable resources